 Workflows help me ensure that I know what processes have been captured and where potential information is missing.
 This process also helps identify pain points and leads to prioritizing which features will add the most value.
 With the right workflows in hand, designs will flow better and match the user's expectations.

 Persona Mapping is the key step to making personas useful.
 The business must come together to prioritize which users they want to focus on.
 A single persona must be chosen as the primary persona.
 Secondary and tertiary personas can be chosen as well but all decisions must be in line with the chosen primary persona.
-This will guide all future design and feature decisions.
+Not only does this aid prioritization, capturing why or why not each persona was chosen helps clarify what about the persona is most important.
+This decision will guide all future design and feature decisions.

 Combined with observations, interviews are extremely important for understanding the user's world.
 Interviews help make sense of the observational data and can clear up confusion.
 Also important is that what a user says is often at odds with what they do which is why pairing observations with interviews is so important.